Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Experimental details

 All SMC variants (also including diffusion-enhanced SMC samplers), as well as the standard AIS sampler, apply 160 MCMC steps (including 128 warm-up steps) for local exploration at each level $k\in \{0, \hdots, K\}$, using \emph{Metropolis-Adjusted Langevin Algorithm} (MALA) \citep{Roberts1996exponential}.
-Following the recommendations of \cite{Chopin2020Introduction}, we do not perform resampling systematically, but instead apply it adaptively based on the current IS weights, using an effective sample size threshold of 30\%.
+Following \cite{Chopin2020Introduction}, we do not perform resampling systematically, but instead apply it adaptively based on the current IS weights, using an effective sample size threshold of 30\% with systematic resampling scheme.

-For RE-based sampling methods, we perform a total of 24,576 MCMC steps (including 8,192 warm-up steps), with local exploration made via MALA and swaps occurring every 8 steps, thereby defining the computational budget of RE (with or without transition kernels) to be comparable to the footprint of the SMC setting\footnote{We however note that the version RE with deterministic transitions based on Hutchinson estimation requires twice as much sampling time as its other RE counterparts, making it the most demanding sampling method.} with the largest number of levels (\ie, $K=256$ where SMC performs the best), see the last row of \Cref{fig:diff_two_modes}.
-When we target the diffusion density path, we leverage prior knowledge brought by the pre-trained diffusion model to initialize each intermediate level by simply simulating the denoising SDE \eqref{eq:sde-denoising}, thus populating each level with target-informed particles.
-In \Cref{app:ablation_study}, we provide an ablation study in idealized setting \ref{item:setting_perfect} comparing the results of the related RE samplers when rather initially populating the levels with samples from $\pibase$ and observe that our score-informed strategy is more beneficial to RE.
+For RE-based sampling methods, we perform a total of 24,576 MCMC steps (including 8,192 warm-up steps), with local exploration made via MALA and swaps occurring every 8 steps, thereby \emph{defining the computational budget of RE (with or without transition kernels) to be comparable to the footprint of the SMC setting with the largest number of levels} (\ie, $K=256$ where SMC performs the best), see the last row of \Cref{fig:diff_two_modes}.
+For RE, we consider two intermediate-level initializations: a \emph{score-informed} one, where each level is populated by simulating the denoising SDE \eqref{eq:sde-denoising} from $\pibase$, and a \emph{base} one, sampling each level independently from $\pibase$ (as in tempering).
+We use the base initialization by default.
+The ablation in \Cref{app:ablation_study} shows this choice is essentially neutral for deterministic and second-order stochastic backbones, but \emph{degrades} performance with first-order stochastic kernels which is consistent with \Cref{subsec:pitfalls_methods}, where these kernels were already found to be uninformative for between-level transitions.

-For all variants of annealed samplers based on deterministic transitions, we use by default $M = 4$ fixed-point iterations, truncate the power series at order $I = 3$, and use 32 samples in the Hutchinson estimator when applicable.
-In \Cref{app:ablation_study}, we provide a precise ablation study of these hyperparameters in idealized setting \ref{item:setting_perfect}, to evaluate their individual impact on sampling performance.
-Finally, all local MALA steps are performed with an initial step size of 0.01; then, its is geometrically adapted during both warm-up and effective sampling based on local MH acceptance rates, targeting 70\% acceptance.
+For all variants of annealed samplers based on deterministic transitions, we use by default $M = 4$ fixed-point iterations, truncate the power series at order $I = 3$, and use 39 samples in the Hutch++ estimator for the first-order variant.
+In \Cref{app:ablation_study}, we provide a precise ablation study of these three hyperparameters to evaluate their individual effect.